Back to School Food Safety

 Wash your hands thoroughly before handling food and instruct your kids to do so right before eating.
 Make sure the water’s warm, use enough soap to make it lather, and make sure you scrub for at least 20 seconds.

 Sending along food for your littlest ones?
-Remember that the immune system isn’t fully developed in children under five, so be extra vigilant regarding hand washing and cross-contamination during food prep.
+The immune system isn’t fully developed in children under 5, so be especially vigilant in handwashing.

 “Mommy, this yogurt is spicy!”—Trust your nose and eyes, and teach your kids to do the same.
 If something smells funny or isn’t the right color, take a pass.